promptware/tool2agent/README.md

 pnpm i tool2agent
 ```

+Additionally, this package provides [machinery](./src/schemas.ts) for producing Zod schemas for tool2agent types, that are supposed to be parameterized by user-provided types.
+These schemas should _never_ be fed to a LLM, because they explode exponentially in size with the number of parameters due to the way we enforce correctness in generated Zod schemas.

 ## How do I use it?

 The specification itself only makes sense for those who develop tool2agent-enabled machinery, not for agent developers.